jftuga/nics/README.md

 # nics
 Display information about Network Interface Cards (NICs).
 This program's output is easier to read compared to `ipconfig`, `ip`, or `ifconfig`.

-Binaries for Windows, MacOS, Linux and FreeBSD can be found on the [Releases Page](https://github.com/jftuga/nics/releases) -- expand the `Assets` to see the downloads.

 ## Usage

 ```